CathieShu/jabapipa_code/README.md

 From a professional ballerina to 9+ years in Customer Care, to a Data Analyst, it is a long way up a very steep hill for me, but I'm determined to see it through.

-Additionally to the official certification of professional re-qualification, I'm also taking on IBM's Data Analyst course to have the knowledge "dubbed" in English.
+Additionally to the official certification of professional re-qualification, I'm taking on IBM's Data Analyst course to have the knowledge "dubbed" in English.
 My eyes are also set on a few more single skill/tool-oriented certifiaction programms -- we'll see how it goes!

 ## 🛠️ I am currently working on acquiring the following skills: